 The procedures can vary according to the amount of wax or debris present and in most cases lasts between 10 and 20 minutes in total.

 At South East Hearing Care Centres, we understand the importance of safe and efficient ear microsuction.
-With our years of experience and access to the very best hearing technology, we’re perfectly placed to help you with your ear microsuction needs.
-Here’s just some of the reasons why you should choose us to help with your hearing:
+With our years of experience and access to top-notch hearing technology, we are here to help you with all your ear cleaning needs.
+Here’s why you should choose us for your hearing care.

 We use full clinical microscopes instead of head loupes, which allows us to focus clearly and have both hands free.
 We only use state-of-the-art, purpose-made microsuction equipment or ear irrigator machines to provide the best possible care.

 Book a microsuction appointment

 Ear wax build up can be a real problem for some people and that is where microsuction ear wax removal can help.
 Although it carries a very small amount of adverse side effects and risks, it’s a particularly safe, efficient, and effective way of removing problem ear wax.